ansys/pyensight/doc/source/calc_functions.rst

-This function only operates on model parts with pre-defined materials that are given by sparse mixed material definitions.
+This function only operates on model parts with predefined materials that are given by sparse mixed material definitions.
 Only one material can be converted into one per element scalar variable at a time.
 The material cannot be the null material.